brandoncarl/taskco/README.md

 ### Why another tasks queue for node?

-This project started in search of a redis-backed jobs queue.
+This project started in search of a redis-backed tasks queue.
 While there are numerous options at the time of publishing, each of these has its benefits/shortcomings.
 These are in NO way knocks against the projects, or against the authors, they simply highlight why we are in need of another solution.